Fenian raids: Canada East

 Crowds celebrate the return of militiamen in Montreal, 1866.

 After the invasion of Canada West failed, the Fenians concentrated their efforts on Canada East.
 However, the U.S. government began to impede Fenian activities and arrested many Fenian leaders.
 The Fenians' plans began to fade.
-General Samuel Spear of the Fenians escaped arrest, and, on June 7, 1866 Spear and his 1000 men marched into Canada and occupied Pigeon Hill, Frelighsburg, St. Armand and Stanbridge.
+General Samuel P. Spear of the Fenians escaped arrest, and, on June 7, 1866 Spear and his 1,000 to 1,500 men marched into Canada under the Green Irish flag, and occupied Pigeon Hill (called the Pigeon Hill Raid), Frelighsburg, St. Armand and Stanbridge.
 Until this point the Canadian government had done little to defend the border, but on June 8 Canadian forces marched to Pigeon Hill and the Fenian force there, low on arms, ammunition and supplies, promptly surrendered.
-This ended the raid on Canada East.
+(Note: Of the original 1,000 to 1,500, only 200 stragglers crossed back into the United States) This ended the raid on Canada East.

 Timothy O'Hea was awarded the Victoria Cross for actions he took at Danville, Canada East, on June 9, 1866, at about the time of the Pigeon Hill Raid.
 Although only about 23 years old, O'Hea, a private in the 1st Battalion of the Rifle Brigade, Prince Consort's Own, of the British Regular Army, stationed in Canada, saw the threat posed by a burning railway car containing a large quantity of ammunition and fought the blaze single-handedly for an hour, saving the lives of many nearby.